 \section{Bayesian Calibration of Car Following Model}

-In this section, we develop a novel Bayesian calibration method and apply it to calibrate IDM.
-Specifically, we present the formulations of four models, i.e., the pooled and the hierarchical models of the B-IDM and the MA-IDM, respectively.
+In this section, we develop a novel Bayesian calibration approach and apply it to identify the IDM parameters.
+Specifically, we present the formulations of four models, i.e., the pooled and hierarchical models of the B-IDM and the MA-IDM, respectively.
 The corresponding probabilistic graphical models are shown in Fig.~\ref{4PGM}.